leancamp/organisers-guide/Organisers Guide.md

 # Open Source

-This guide is intended for organisers of Leancamp, but we’re happy to support other events, in and out of entrepreneurship.
+This guide is intended for Source unconference organisers, but we’re happy to support other events, in and out of entrepreneurship.
 Feel free to use our techniques and to ask us for support.

 The text of this guide is available under Creative Commons: Attribution-ShareAlike 3.0 Unported however various logos, images and trademarks may have been used to which rights are held by their respective owners.
 Please be careful to honour them.

 You’re welcome to join us and work with us, but unless you do, we don’t give permission to use our name, branding or endorsement.
 The Leancamp name, logos and brand are trademarks of Salim Virani.

-Since the Leancamp model is based on ticket sales, we depend on control of our name. **So until you’re named on our website as a Leancamp Organiser, please do not use the Leancamp name or associate with it for your event.**
+Since our financial viability is based on ticket sales, we depend on legal control and protection of our name. **So until you’re named on our website as a Source Organiser, please do not use the Source Institute, Leancamp or any other of our unconference brand names.**

-If you have any questions, please ask Sal.
+If you have any questions, please ask.

+We're at hello@source.institute

+Thanks,

+Salim Virani
+Founder, Source Institute

 # Credits